osmosis-labs/fee-abstraction/x/feeabs/spec/07_ibc.md

 ## `SendQueryIbcDenomTWAP`

-A Ibc-token/Native-token TWAP pair is achieved by using the `QueryArithmeticTwapToNowRequest` and `InterchainQueryRequest`:
+A Ibc-token/Native-token TWAP pair is achieved by using the `QueryArithmeticTwapToNowRequest` and `InterchainQueryPacketData`:

 ```go
 type QueryArithmeticTwapToNowRequest struct {